oit-ipbl/portal/README.md

 - In this PBL, oVice is used.
 ---
 ## Education Materials
+We will notify when the materials are published on Slack.
 ### Setup
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
 All students are required to complete the setup until 7/7.